Creative Resilience: Thriving in the Face of Disruption

 The World Needs Creative People Like You!

+It’s easy for a creative person to feel disheartened.
 Firstly, see that you are what this world needs.

 How can a creative person counter these pervasive corrosive forces?
 What is our best response to the stresses presented by these tectonic changes in our increasingly reactive world?